Judge says host of makeshift nightclub's illegal gathering a 'crime, not a party' | CBC News

 Leno also described the bizarre scene that occurred when the concierge of Movassaghi's building called police last month to say he appeared to be ushering women in and out of the building in violation of the orders of the judge who released the former financial planner on bail.

-The Crown prosecutor said police found cocaine in a coin purse and called paramedics who quickly cleared Movassaghi to go.
+Leno said police found cocaine in a coin purse and called paramedics, who quickly cleared Movassaghi to go.

-"It was apparent to them, and they advised police, that he was conscious but faking," Leno told the judge.
+"It was apparent to them, and they advised police, that he was conscious but faking," she told the judge.

 'I don't have stripper poles'